Plan a trip to idyllic Whidbey Island near Seattle.

 The historic seaport town of Coupeville is situated in Penn Cove on Whidbey Island.
 Coupeville was founded by sea captains and farmers in the 1850's, and was once the first port of call for travelers visiting the island.

 The historic red warehouse at the end of the Coupeville Wharf is the most prominent landmark.
-Take a stroll to the end of the wharf and enjoying a coffee at the Salty Mug.
+Take a stroll to the end of the wharf and enjoy a coffee at the cafe there.
 There's plenty of patio seating on the wharf, with gorgeous views of Mt Baker.

 Front Street has a great choice of restaurants and cafes.